 Click here for the environmental initiatives of Prince Hotels.

-Click here for the environmental initiatives of Seibu Properties.
+Click here for the environmental initiatives of SEIBU REALTY SOLUTIONS.

 Click here for the environmental initiatives of Seibu Lions.

 Click here for the environmental initiatives of the Izuhakone Railway Group.

 Click here for the environmental initiatives of the Ohmi Railway Group.